magenta-cuda/wp-db-tools/readme.txt

 The diff tool shows the rows in the selected tables that were inserted, updated or deleted.
 For updated rows the columns that have changed values have the values highlighted - green for the original value and red for the new value.
+Although large values are truncated in table cells the full value is available by clicking on the table cell.
+Further, serialized values are prettified using JSON.stringify( value, 4 ).

 Please visit [https://wpdbdt.wordpress.com/](https://wpdbdt.wordpress.com/) for a very quick introduction.